SwedbankPay/developer.swedbankpay.com/payments/index.md

   directly on your own site, through Seamless View.
 * If you use a *one-phase method* (like Direct bank debit or Swish) a `Sales` transaction will be created and the consumer be charged right away.
-A two-phase payment method like credit card, the authorized amount needs to captured in a later step.
+A two-phase payment instrument like credit card, the authorized amount needs to captured in a later step.
 * The `authorize` transaction will have one of the below states when created.